rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 ### Document QA + query generation module

 Figure 6 shows the results from 3 publications of phase 1 dev set with Document QA and query generation module.
 Because of the latter, our dataset retrieval model could retrieve a large number of answers.
-For example, the result from *153.txt* publication contains a large number of answers with correct answers such as *financial services FDI data* or *Micro Batabase Direct investment*.
+For example, the result from *153.txt* publication contains a large number of answers with correct answers such as *financial services FDI data* or *Micro Database Direct investment*.
 Therefore, we believe that the query generation module improves recall of the entire dataset retrieval model.
 Actually, our model using this setting can retrieve more than 2,000 answers (predictions) from 100 publications of phase 1 dev set.

 However, compared to the Document QA only setting, there is a considerable number of noise.
 For example, in Figure 6, *empirical, Table 1, Section 4* and etc., are not dataset mentions.